Shadows / Blender

 - If using Sun light sources, try to decrease the Max Distance value as much as possible as long as it fits your scene.

 - Try to mask low resolution with soft penumbra.
-Such shadow filtering techniques as PCF (Poisson) and ESM along with properly adjusted Blur Radius can make pixelization less prominent.
+Such shadow filtering techniques as PCF and ESM along with properly adjusted Blur Radius can make pixelization less prominent.

 Shadows are visible in the Blender viewport but not in Verge3D